vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 alternate-day practice, though I might also do it on the other days when I wasn't doing weightlifting.

-All my weightlifting and stretching exercises are done while on the exercise mat; the stand-on-one-leg-with-eyes-closed I may do while on and off the exercise mat (stand-on-one-leg-with-eyes-closed is harder on a mat because of the less stable surface of the mat).
+All my weight-lifting and stretching exercises are done while on the exercise mat; the stand-on-one-leg-with-eyes-closed I may do while on and off the exercise mat (stand-on-one-leg-with-eyes-closed is harder on a mat because of the less stable surface of the mat).